Infineon/mtb-example-optiga-mqtt-client/README.md

         ]
     }
     ```
-2. Download the device certificate from the Cirrent&trade; Cloud ID as per instructions on the OPTIGA&trade; Trust IoT Security Development Kit package.
+2. Download the device certificate from the CIRRENT&trade; Cloud ID as per instructions on the OPTIGA&trade; Trust IoT Security Development Kit package.
 On the **Device Management** tab, select **Cloud ID** > **Actions** > **Download the list of certificates**.
 A zip archive with a .CSV file inside with the following content is downloaded:

+    - **Note:** If your board doesn't have a QR code to claim the device certificate, you can follow the "Step 3.
+Program" below and flash your board (even if it doesn't contain the correct configuration).
+You should be able to see your personal certificate extracted from the OPTIGA&trade; Trust M secure element which you can use as follows:

     ```
     "device_id","group_id","certificate"